miniconnect/miniconnect/README.md

 # MiniConnect

-Minimalistic DB connector framework and JDBC bridge.
+Minimalistic database API and JDBC bridge.

 > :construction: This project is in an incubating state.